 A corollary to the founders' interest in increasing access to psychoanalysis is that psychoanalytic theories and methods prove beneficial in settings other than the clinical office.
 That is, psychoanalysis has a defined body of knowledge, theories and methods that inform fields of inquiry beyond its own, a concept known as "applied psychoanalysis."
 Applied psychoanalysis" represents the principle that understanding unconscious processes such as symbolic communication, resistance, repetition, transference and countertransference can be used effectively to inform other areas of study both academically and professionally.
 It is valuable not only in the psychoanalyst's office, where individual change takes place, but also in other clinical situations, in educational settings, groups, organizations, communities, or anywhere else that destructive patterns of behavior interfere with progress.
 In addition to its professional applications, the body of knowledge known as psychoanalysis informs many aspects of life and societal issues that arise from human existence and interaction, leading to a natural dialogue with scholars in such fields as sociology, anthropology, the humanities, and neuroscience, to name a few.
-The sharing of information between differing fields of study and schools of thought serves, through a dialectical process, to enhance the body of knowledge of all participants and ensures that psychoanalysis does not become static.
-Thus, BGSP seeks to educate students who will use psychoanalysis to understand emotional functioning and promote clinical change, as well as those who use psychoanalytic thought in concert with other disciplines to understand social and cultural phenomena and/or promote social change.
+The sharing of information between differing fields of study and schools of thought serves, through a dialectical process, to enhance the body of knowledge of all participants and ensures that psychoanalysis to understand emotional functioning and promote clinical change, as well as those who use psychoanalytic thought in concert with other disciplines to understand social and cultural phenomena and/or promote social change.